 Entrepreneurs can take advantage of cloud services offerings, and avoid upfront investment in IT infrastructure.
 In this project, you should look for the following:

 - “Platform as a Service” (PaaS) for the web app;

 - “Mobile Backend as a Service” (MBaaS) for mobile apps.

-I have explained the advantages of using PaaS in “10 top PaaS providers for 2019”.
+I have explained the advantages of using PaaS in “10 top PaaS providers”.
 Following is a summary of these advantages: